-Our aim is that you will see a broad range of our work and in addition to working with your pupil supervisor, you will have the opportunity to observe members of chambers representing their client at all levels of Court and Tribunal.
+Our aim is that you will see a broad range of our work and in addition to working with your pupil supervisor, you will have the opportunity to observe members of chambers providing representation at all levels of Court and Tribunal.

 You will be expected to undertake written work for your pupil supervisor and, from time to time, for other members of chambers.
-Examples of such work include written opinions, skeleton arguments, draft orders, schedules of assets and detailed chronologies.
+Examples of such work include written opinions, skeleton arguments, draft orders, asset schedules and detailed chronologies.

 You will always be given feedback on your work and there will be regular opportunities for you to discuss your progress with your pupil supervisor.
-We are constantly developing our in-house advocacy programme which we have designed to help build your confidence as well as providing invaluable training in the specific skills required for advocacy in family cases.
+During your pupillage year you will undertake advocacy exercises in front of the pupillage committee to prepare you for your court appearances in your second-six.

-In your second six months, you will be able to undertake your own work, which will include appearances in court.
+In your second six months, you will undertake your own work which will include appearances in court.

-We offer two twelve month pupillages each year.
-Each pupil will receive funding of £35,000 from Chambers, in addition to their earnings during the second six months of pupillage (which in recent years have been as much as £30,000).
-Up to £10,000 of the award may be drawn down in advance during the BPTC year or to pay BPTC fees.
+We offer two twelve-month pupillages each year.
+Each pupil will receive funding of £50,000 from Chambers, in addition to their earnings during the second six months of pupillage.
+Second six earnings are typically between £10,000-£20,000, but have been as high as £30,000.
+Up to £10,000 of the award may be drawn down in advance during the BPC year or to pay BPC fees.

 Chambers is not a member of the Pupillage Gateway.
-Applications for pupillages each year will open and close in accordance with the Pupillage Gateway timetable.
+Applications for pupillage commencing October 2025 will open and close in accordance with the Pupillage Gateway timetable.

-The successful two candidates will be notified on the earliest date on which offers may be made in line with the Pupillage Gateway timetable.
+The successful candidates will be notified on the same date as offers are made via the Pupillage Gateway.

-Chambers operates an Equal Opportunities policy in respect of all aspects of recruitment.
+Chambers operates an Equal Opportunities policy, and accords by the Bar Council’s Fair Recruitment Policy, in respect of all aspects of recruitment.

-Chambers aims to recruit at least one junior tenant each year.
-In the last five years we have offered tenancies to eight of our own pupils and has an excellent record of obtaining 'third sixes' at other sets for those pupils not offered tenancy.
+We have an excellent record of obtaining ‘third sixes’ at other well regarded sets or firms for those pupils who are not offered tenancy.